 Best for UberEats: Platinum Card® from American Express

 Here’s why: The Platinum Card® from American Express features up to $200 in Uber Cash annually, which can be used on UberEats orders in addition to Uber rides.

 With that in mind, it’s probably best for frequent travelers.
 You’ll get a $200 airline fee credit, access to world-class airport lounges and complimentary elite status at Hilton and Marriott hotels.

-While there’s no bonus category for dining, you can earn five points for every $1 you spend on prepaid hotels and flights booked through American Express on amextravel.com or directly with the airlines — though there’s an annual earning cap of $500,000 spent on purchases.
+While there’s no bonus category for dining, you can earn five points for every $1 you spend on prepaid hotels and flights booked through American Express on amextravel.com or directly with the airlines — though there’s an annual earning cap of $500,000 spent on flight purchases.
 You’ll earn one point per $1 spent on all other purchases (and on flights after that cap kicks in).

 For more information, check out our review of the Platinum Card® from American Express.

 Best for no annual fee: Wells Fargo Propel American Express® card